geraldaungst/exandria-campaign/40 Artifacts/Luxon Beacon Integration with Lorestone.md

 ### Historical Precedents

-**The Molaesmyr Disaster (585 PD):** Elven scholars attempted to use a Lorestone shard to stabilize the ruptured Fey Crossing without understanding the need for temporal stabilization.
+**[[Rupture of the Molaesmyr Fey Crossing|The Molaesmyr Disaster]] (585 PD):** Elven scholars attempted to use a Lorestone shard to stabilize the ruptured Fey Crossing without understanding the need for temporal stabilization.
 The resulting temporal chaos amplified the disaster from a localized rupture to city-wide destruction and regional corruption.

 **Aeorian Research:** Ancient mages of Aeor discovered similar principles when experimenting with their "Relic" (likely a Luxon Beacon).
 Their research into "temporal transmutation" and "anchoring echoes" suggests they understood the stabilization requirements, though their work was lost in the city's destruction.